jobarber/TeachingML/README.md

 # TeachingML
-Notebooks that I have created for teaching others about ML
+These are notebooks that I have created for teaching others about ML.
+Let me know if you see anything that needs correction.